Get a FREE, Personalized 7-Day Music Making Course

 I can’t blame them – this shit’s boring as hell.
 We just want to get it over with.
 But effective practice is important.

-But what if I told you to 10x your current skills, you only need about 20 hours of practice.
+What if I told you to 10x your current skills, you only need about 20 hours of work.
 But it has to be consistent, focused, and difficult practice.

 That’s the key.

-Set up a time for practice every day, and stick to it religiously – like it’s your job.
+Set up a time for this every day, and stick to it religiously – like it’s your job.
 You have to be on time, every day and just put in the work.

 There’s a book called “The First 20 Hours” that goes into how this is possible, and it’s pretty crazy.
-But it can’t be half-assed practice.
+But it can’t be half-assed.
 It has to be focused learning where you’re pushing yourself further than your comfort level.
 You can’t just “run through the motions.”

 It also helps to think of “practice” more like a “work out.”
 You’re exercising and even though it can suck, it’s the best thing for you.